Is the Regents Alternative Pathway for Iowa Licensure (RAPIL) only for secondary teaching?

-The teacher intern program was designed to help meet the needs of school districts.
-Thus, meeting the requirements in a shortage area will provide more opportunities for internships.
-Shortage areas are: math, science, English as a second language, English, foreign language, industrial technology, agriculture, and family and consumer science.
-Some districts may have a shortage of secondary teacher candidates in other content areas but admittance to the program may be restricted to these areas.
+No - however, RAPIL was designed to help meet the needs of school districts.
+Thus, meeting the requirements for an endorsement in a shortage area will provide more opportunities for internships.
+Current shortage areas are: Industrial Technology, Family and Consumer Science, Agriculture, Physics, English as a Second Language, and all Foreign Languages.
+Some districts may have a shortage of secondary teacher candidates in other content areas.

 An endorsement is the subject area in which you will be licensed to teach.
-A list of secondary endorsements can be seen at the Board of Educational Examiners web site.
+A list of secondary endorsements RAPIL recommends for licensure in can be found under Prospective Students > Endorsement Checklists.

-Even if you currently meet the legislated requirements, you must meet the additional program requirements and successfully complete all the steps for application, all of which are described on the RAPIL home page.
 Acceptance into the program is not automatic upon the receipt of the application elements.
-A selection committee will review your materials and decide whether you have met the requirements to advance to the next step, which is an interview.
-Once candidates are accepted into the program, they are given all the instructions on how to proceed with the program.
+A selection committee will review your materials and decide whether you have met the requirements to advance to the next step, which is an invitation to interview.

 These estimates do NOT include costs for acquiring the endorsement, texts, materials, and travel expenses for face-to-face course hours.

 - Praxis Core scores - must meet requirements of 150 in math, 156 in reading and 162 in writing.

 - Bachelor’s degree must be from a regionally accredited institution.

 - Must meet 75% of the requirements for endorsement in one area.

 The RAPIL Governance Team will consider appeals for: